yoshuawuyts/knowledge/arch/patterns.md

 ```

 ## publish-subscribe
+Simple pub sub is single publisher, multi subscriber.
+It is fragile; instead
+use:
 ### extended publish-subscribe
 `PUBSUB` with forwarding makes a multi-publish multi-subscriber model less
 fragile.
 The forwarder should only forward connections without keepin state to